codio/site/source/docs/dashboard/courses/course-add.html.md

 You can filter from the available options in the tabs, or search by simply typing into the search field, whereupon Codio will search within all Module names, descriptions and owner fields and filter your list accordingly.

-You can also order the list of modules by name or owner
+You can also order the list of modules by name or owner and use the 'Filter by Course' drop down to view modules in other courses.

 ![Module Browser](/img/docs/module_browser.png)